splynx/docs/files/en/finance/invoices/invoices.md

 - during the converting a [quote](crm/quotes/quotes.md) to the invoice in customer's profile (`CRM → Quotes` tabs) or the converting some lead account to customer one, the auto transaction will be created.
 If we remove the created invoice, the auto transaction will be removed as well;

-- if we create the invoice manually e.g. using `Add one-time invoice` button and after that remove such invoice, the transaction will be removed automatically;
+- if we create the invoice manually e.g. using `Add document -> One-time invoice` button and after that remove such invoice, the transaction will be removed automatically;

-These statements and example above also apply to `delete` option in drop-down menu with mass **Actions** in `Billing → Invoices`.
+These statements and example above also apply to `delete` option in drop-down menu with mass **Actions** in `Finance → Invoices`.
 For more information about transactions, please navigate to the [Transactions manual](finance/transactions/transactions.md).

 ---

-While deleting the unpaid invoice in customer's profile in `Billing → Invoices` tab, it's possible to use `Mark as delete` option instead of delete invoice completely.
+While deleting the unpaid invoice in customer's profile in `Billing → Finance documents` tab, it's possible to use `Mark as delete` option instead of delete invoice completely.
 The option can be useful when we want to have a fuller context of the customer's billing flow.

 ![](mark_as_deleted.png)

-In this case, the invoice will be marked as deleted and its auto transaction (-s) will be removed.
-The manual transaction (-s) related to the invoice will remain in any case.
+In this case, the invoice will be marked as deleted, its auto transaction (-s) will be removed.
+The manual transaction (-s) (future item) related to the invoice will remain in any case.
 But such transaction can be deleted manually.

 ![](mark_as_deleted1.png)